Coca: International prohibition of coca leaf

 Coca leaf is the raw material for the manufacture of the drug cocaine, a powerful stimulant and anaesthetic extracted chemically from large quantities of coca leaves.
 Today, since it has mostly been replaced as a medical anaesthetic by synthetic analogues such as procaine, cocaine is best known as an illegal recreational drug.
 The cultivation, sale, and possession of unprocessed coca leaf (but not of any processed form of cocaine) is generally legal in the countries – such as Bolivia, Peru, Chile, and Argentine Northwest – where traditional use is established, although cultivation is often restricted in an attempt to control the production of cocaine.

-In the case of Argentina, it is legal only in some northwest provinces where the practice is so common that the state has accepted it.

 The prohibition of the use of the coca leaf except for medical or scientific purposes was established by the United Nations in the 1961 Single Convention on Narcotic Drugs.
 The coca leaf is listed on Schedule I of the 1961 Single Convention together with cocaine and heroin.
 The Convention determined that "The Parties shall so far as possible enforce the uprooting of all coca bushes which grow wild.
 They shall destroy the coca bushes if illegally cultivated" (Article 26), and that, "Coca leaf chewing must be abolished within twenty-five years from the coming into force of this Convention" (Article 49, 2.e).

 The historic rationale for international prohibition of coca leaf in the 1961 Single Convention comes from "The Commission of Enquiry on the Coca Leaf study" published in 1950.
 It was requested of the United Nations by the permanent representative of Peru, and was prepared by a commission that visited Bolivia and Peru briefly in 1949 to "investigate the effects of chewing the coca leaf and the possibilities of limiting its production and controlling its distribution."
 It concluded that the effects of chewing coca leaves were negative, even though chewing coca was defined as a habit, not an addiction.

 The report was sharply criticised for its arbitrariness, lack of precision, and racist connotations.
 The team members' professional qualifications and parallel interests were also criticised, as were the methodology used and the incomplete selection and use of existing scientific literature on the coca leaf.
 Questions have been raised as to whether a similar study today would pass the scrutiny and critical review to which scientific studies are routinely subjected.

 Despite the legal restriction among countries party to the international treaty, coca chewing and drinking of coca tea is carried out daily by millions of people in the Andes as well as considered sacred within indigenous cultures.
-Coca consumers claim that most of the information provided about the traditional use of the coca leaf and its modern adaptations are erroneous.
+Coca consumers claim that most of the information provided about the traditional use of the coca leaf and its modern adaptations is erroneous.
 This has made it impossible to shed light on the plant's positive aspects and its potential benefits for the physical, mental, and social health of the people who consume and cultivate it.